EarlGlynn/Kansas-Voter-Registration-File/README.md

 ** under development **

-Anyone can purchase a copy of the Kansas voter registration file by completing a [`Statewide Voter Registration Dat Request`](https://sos.ks.gov/forms/Elections/CVR.pdf) and sending it to the Kansas Secretary of State.
+Anyone can purchase a copy of the Kansas voter registration file by completing a [`Statewide Voter Registration Data Request`](https://sos.ks.gov/forms/Elections/CVR.pdf) and sending it to the Kansas Secretary of State.

 The following analysis looks at statewide vote file obtained from the Secretary of State on May 2, 2025.